seanpm2001/interval/PRECISION.md

 # Faust primitives

 Here we explain the logic behind the implementation of precision inference in each Faust primitive.
-The interval $[lo; hi]$ is the input interval of the function, possibly restricted to its definition domain.
+The interval $[\underline{x}; \overline{x}]$ is the input interval of the function, possibly restricted to its definition domain.

 ## Abs